The Wet and Wild Guide to Whistler Hot Springs – Updated 2019

 It’s mainly because of the hot springs popularity that these bears have caused a ruckus.
 In May of 2017 alone, one bear charged four people according to a news report on the subject.
 Campers leaving food around, and not practicing their bear-aware camping skills encouraged bears to come around for lunch, and stay for the long term.

-Be warned; bears have very long food associations in their memory.
+Be warned: bears have very long food associations in their memory.
 This Keyhole Springs will likely be shut down for years as these bears slowly move on to other more delicious sources of food.
 There are fines in place for anyone who chooses to ignore the ban, upwards of $1000.
-This is one BC hot spring to skip.
+This is one BC hot spring to skip in summer!

 The Whistler Hot Spring Road Trip